Cash For Diabetic Supplies NC What to Do With Diabetic Supplies After a Loved One Passes

 1. Sell them (recommended for sealed, unexpired supplies)

 Factory-sealed, unexpired diabetic supplies purchased through private insurance can be legally sold in all 50 states.
 Selling ensures the supplies reach someone who genuinely needs them — often people who can't afford retail prices.
 It also puts real money back into the estate or family's pocket.
-CGM sensors alone can be worth $50–$100 per box — see our Charlotte diabetic supply buyback page for full details on what we accept.
+CGM sensors alone can be worth up to $115 per box depending on model and expiration dating — see our Charlotte diabetic supply buyback page for full details on what we accept.

 The one critical check: look at the box for any "For Medicare/Medicaid Use Only" or "Not for Resale" labeling.
 If your loved one was on Medicare, some supplies may carry that label.
 Those cannot be resold — it's a federal regulation — and should be discarded or donated to a medical recycling program.